UK Conservatives pick Kemi Badenoch as new leader, first Black woman to head a big British party

 While the Conservative Party is unrepresentative of the country as a whole — its 132,000 members are largely affluent, older white men – its upper echelons have become markedly more diverse.

-Badenoch is the Tories’ third female leader, after Margaret Thatcher and Liz Truss, both of whom became prime minister.
-She’s the second Conservative leader from a non-white background, after Sunak, and the first with African roots.
+Badenoch is the Tories’ fourth female leader, after Margaret Thatcher, Theresa May and Liz Truss, all of whom became prime minister.
+She’s the second Conservative leader of color, after Sunak, and the first with African roots.
 The center-left Labour Party, in contrast, has only ever been led by white men.

 In a leadership contest that lasted more than three months, Conservative lawmakers reduced the field from six candidates in a series of votes before putting the final two to the wider party membership.

-Note: This story has been corrected to say Badenoch is the fourth female Conservative leader, not the third.